Liberté (The Doobie Brothers album): Reception

-Upon its release, Libertè failed to chart on the Billboard 200, one of only three of their albums to have that distinction, along with their 1971 self-titled debut, and 2000's Sibling Rivalry.
+Upon its release, Liberté failed to chart on the Billboard 200, one of only three of their albums to have that distinction, along with their 1971 self-titled debut, and 2000's Sibling Rivalry.
 However, it did manage to chart at number 47 on the Billboard Top Album Sales chart.
 "Easy", the first and only single released from the album, reached number 16 on the Billboard Adult Contemporary chart.

 The album received moderately positive reviews from music critics.
 AllMusic's Stephen Thomas Erlewine awarded it three stars, noting that while the band "take[s] pains to make the album sound contemporary" with a "glossy" production style and electronic elements, "the record works because the Doobies remain dedicated to the rocking boogie they've been playing for 50 years."